 Marie-Claire Forgue now serves as Head of W3C Training and is a passionate advocate for the Web Developer community.
 She recently developed and launched the W3DevCampus portal where Web developers worldwide can sign up for W3C online training courses related to mobile Web and HTML5 technologies.
-Additionally, Marie-Claire continues to participate in the dissemination activities of European projects such as Webinos and Voices.
+Additionally, Marie-Claire continues to participate in the dissemination activities of European projects.
 She joined W3C in 2001 and served as Head of W3C European Communications for over 10 years.

 Marie-Claire received a Ph.D. degree (computer graphics and parallel processing) in Computer Science from the University of Nice and INRIA, France.
 After a year as a postdoctoral fellow at the Dynamic Graphics Project Lab at the University of Toronto, Canada, she worked in NTT's Human Interface Lab, Japan, for two years.
 Her research interests were focused on illumination algorithms and scene modeling.
 After that, she studied filmmaking in Vancouver, Canada.
 She has directed several short films and documentaries, and got interested in interactive multimedia back in 1993.